icgc-argo/argo-docs/docs/data-access/data-download.md

 title: How to Download Data
 ---

-The ARGO Data Platform uses the score-cient as a file download manager.
-Score facilitates the transfer of data with resumable download and built in BAM/CRAM slicing to make data download transfer fast and smooth.
+The ARGO Data Platform uses the score-client as a file download manager.
+Score-client facilitates the transfer of data with resumable download and has built in BAM/CRAM slicing to make data download fast and smooth.

 Please note:

-- Downloads are done in part and can be paused/resumed as needed
+- downloads are done in parts and can be paused/resumed as needed
-- The score-client will automatically resume downloads if interrupted or paused briefly
+- the score-client will automatically resume downloads if interrupted or paused briefly

 ## Searching for Files

-Use the Platform [File Repository](https://platform.icgc-argo.org/repository) to search for a file set of interest.
-Query results can be narrowed down by selecting specific file values in the facet filters on the left side of the page.
-Once you have a file set identified, click `Download > File Manifest` on the top right of the table to download a TSV file manifest.
+Platform users can search for a file set of interest using the [File Repository](https://platform.icgc-argo.org/repository).
+File sets can be narrowed down by selecting specific values in the filter panel on the left side of the page.
+Once you have a file set identified, click the `Download > File Manifest` on the top right side of the table to download a TSV file manifest.

-The file manifest will contain a listing of the files that matched your query, along with some additional metatdata to assist in file identification.
-This file manifest will be used by the score-client as a list of files to download.
+The file manifest contains a list of the files match your search query, along with some additional metatdata to assist in file identification.
+The file manifest will be used by the score-client to identify the list of files to download.

 > NOTE: Clinical data can be downloaded by any user.
 In order to download controlled molecular data, you **must have ICGC DACO approval**.
 Learn more about the [DACO application process here](data-access), or [apply for DACO approval here](https://icgc.org/daco).